Alex-Paris/template_server/README.md

 *jsonwebtoken* - Method to authenticate services in "rest".
 Divided by 3 parts: Headers, Payload and Signature.

+*mime* - Get detailed information of an imported file.

-*multer* - Destinable to import images.
+*multer* - Middleware destinable to import images.
+Will save the file inside a specified folder (e.g.: "tmp").

 *nodemailer* - Use ethereal for test mail sending.